How to Machine Aluminum: The Ultimate Guide in 2022

 Finally, there are various titanium nitride (TiN) based coatings.
 Examples are titanium carbo-nitride (TiCN), titanium aluminum nitride (TiAIN), and others.
 They are better overall and offer to improve tooling with various extra features and properties.
 Such as wear, temperature, and oxidation resistance, improved sharpness or hardness, etc.

 The term “oil” in CNC machining refers to aluminum alloy cutting fluid, in a broad sense.
-It enhances the precision of cutting tools and improves outcomes of finishing.
+It enhances the precision of cutting tools and improves the finishing outcomes.

 Considering that the fluid is not expensive and significantly increases the quality of milling, you definitely should use it.